AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 ## Usage {#usage}

-The Core Component Experience Fragment Component allows the content author to select from existing experience fragment varations and place one on the content page.
+The Core Component Experience Fragment Component allows the content author to select from existing experience fragment variations and place one on the content page.
 The Experience Fragment component also supports a localized site structure.

-* The components's properties can be defined in the [configure dialog](#configure-dialog).
+* The component's properties can be defined in the [configure dialog](#configure-dialog).
 * Defaults for the component when adding it to a page can be defined in the [design dialog](#design-dialog).

 ## Localized Site Structure Support {#localized-site-structure}